jaceju/craftsman/README.md

 # Craftsman

-Enhance your laravel project with bower, gulp, etc.
+Enhance your Laravel 5 project with bower, gulp, etc.

+It is replacement for the elixir.

 Powered by [jaceju/clitool-boilerplate](https://github.com/jaceju/clitool-boilerplate)